 Furniture that's great to have in the center of your organization's activities, providing comfort and relaxation for active people without your having to worry about its giving out under hard use.

-If any intended occupants weigh OVER 350 POUNDS or SERIOUSLY ABUSE FURNITURE, we should do some extra reinforcement below the seats; for 350 to 450 pounds or general abusive use, add $30 for that reinforcement for a sofa, $25 for a loveseat, or $18 for a chair.
-For over 450 pounds, add $60 for a sofa, $48 for a loveseat or $35 for a chair.
-One of our firmer cushioning options is also advisable for the very heavy.
-The "over-450 pound" treatment would include supports below each seat going to the floor, and would be visible on the underside of one of our exposed-wood sofas or chairs.
+If any intended occupant weighs over 350 pounds or seriously abuses furniture, we should do some extra reinforcement; if an individual is 350 to 450 pounds or energetically abuses furniture, add $40 for that reinforcement for a sofa, $35 for a loveseat, or $30 for a chair.
+For reinforcement for over 450 pounds, or for very abusive use, add $60 for a sofa, $50 for a loveseat or $40 for a chair; if considering these, go to www.comfy1.com/special.htm .
+One of our firmer cushioning options is also often advisable for the very heavy, unless the extra weight is well spread out; add $4 per inch of length for firmer cushions.